Skip to Content

 Oikia Roti is located in the super charming mountain village of Vasa Koilaniou, around 22 miles (35km) from Limassol.
 It is owned by Costas, a lovely gay man who welcomes other LGBTQ travelers.

-We love that this absolutely gem of a guesthouse is surrounded by vineyards and local wineries to explore along with plenty of hiking trails around the Troodos Mountains.
+We love that this absolute gem of a guesthouse is surrounded by vineyards and local wineries to explore along with plenty of hiking trails around the Troodos Mountains.
 And that’s before we’ve mentioned their beautiful outdoor pool where you can spend hours taking in the sunshine and surrounding scenery.

 There are 4 types of suites to choose from, each one slightly different in size.
 We loved “La Juliette”.
-It’s the biggest room with a private balcony, bathroom and lounge area that can sleep two extra guests.
+It’s the biggest room with a private balcony, bathroom, and lounge area that can sleep two extra guests.

 The village of Vasa itself is just screaming to be explored.
-It reminded us of stories and fables from Ancient Greece, with its stone buildings, cobbled pathways and ancient churches.
+It reminded us of stories and fables from Ancient Greece, with its stone buildings, cobbled pathways, and ancient churches.

 Contact Costas for prices at Oikia Roti: